 They have partially dropped ears and a slightly elongated muzzle.

-However, this is a description for the average Rottsky.
+However, this is a description of the average Rottsky.

 Every pup takes the looks from their parents, so their appearance varies according to the parent’s genes.